- A-Line silhouette

 Capsule collections are a term used to describe a condensed version of a designer’s vision.

 A cardigan is a type of knitted, woolen sweater, similar to a jacket, with an open zippered or buttoned front (occasionally they have not buttons or zippers and hang open by design).
 Traditionally they were made with wool but now may be constructed of cotton or synthetic fibers.
+They are typically lighter than a pullover sweater and thus meant for spring/fall weather.

 - Cartridge pleats